francolutzen/windows-learning-log/04-Performance/startup-optimization-based-on-user-needs.md

 Disabling non-essential startup applications significantly reduces background activity, resulting in lower CPU and memory usage, as well as improved system stability.

+## Phase 3 - Profile-Based Optimization

+This phase focuses on optimizing the system based on specific user profiles.
+Different configurations are applied depending on the intended use of the system, such as productivity, entertainment (gaming), and creative work.
+Each profile prioritizes different applications and startup configurations to improve efficiency for its specific use case.